JGSNETO/Learn-C/README.md

 - Globa: Visible to the whole program

 ## Class specifiers
-- Extern, Staic, register, auto;
+- Extern, Static, register, auto;
 - Specifier modifier type var;

 - Extern: Solve the duplicity of global var different programs.
 You declare all the global var in one file, and in the others you repeat using 'extern';